Anello-Photonics/ANELLO_ROS_Driver/readme.md

     <arg name="anello_local_odometer_port" default="3333"/>
 ```

-#### Setting up NTRIP client
+### Setting Up NTRIP client

-Update the NTRIP client parametres in the launch file to point to your NTRIP caster:
+Update the NTRIP client parameters in the launch file to point to your NTRIP caster:

 ```xml
     <!-- NTRIP CLIENT PARAMTERS -->